jtsalisbury/weather-my-ride/README.md

 # WeatherMyRoute

 Built using Angular and the Google Maps API, this app allows you to view weather along a route.
+View live demo (https://weather-my-route.herokuapp.com/)[here]

 ## Development server